-Lam employees work hard, but it’s just as important sometimes to unplug.
-Lam provides the following opportunities for U.S. employees who work 20 or more hours per week to relax and recharge or take care of personal or family business.
+As a Lam employee, you’re no stranger to hard work.
+But it’s just as important that you find time to unplug.
+Lam provides the following opportunities for U.S. employees who work 20 or more hours per week to relax and recharge or take care of personal business.

 Lam provides a number of paid holidays each year.
 In addition, depending on the needs of the business, the company may schedule unpaid shutdown periods during the year.